 Organisations must be able to demonstrate the following eligibility criteria:

-- Evidence that the group is based with the Lisburn & Castlereagh area or that the festival beneficiaries are resident of the Lisburn & Castlereagh City Council area
+- Evidence that the group is based within the Lisburn & Castlereagh area or that the festival beneficiaries are residents of the Lisburn & Castlereagh City Council area.

 The following are considered ineligible for this grant: